Pindari Glacier Trek

 FAQs

-Is the Pindari Glacier Trek beginner-friendly?
+Is Pindari Glacier Trek suitable for beginners?

 Are permits required?

-Is there mobile network on the trail?
+Is mobile network available?

 Mountain trail